Adelmu21/iTravel/README.md

 * [Setup](#setup)

 ## General Information
-- Investment calculator app intended to calculate monthly investment contributed according to an annual interest rate over the course of 1 year up to a maximum.
-- Mock up how much would an estimate be of an investment over a period of time depending on interest.
+- Travel website made to diplay JavaScript functions for adding a booking to a cart
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- Bootstrap 5
+- Bootstrap 3
-- jQuery JS library 3.6
+- Babel
-- Microsoft .NET
+- Node.js
-- C#
+- JavaScript
 - HTML5
 - CSS